About This Course

 - We offer a broad and flexible range of modules giving you the freedom to develop and explore your own interests.
 Modules combine the innovative – e.g. The Literature of Laughter, Transformative Writing and The Gothic in Literature and Film – with the more traditional – e.g. Beowulf to Malory, Victorian Literature and Contemporary Literature.

 - Our research informs our teaching.
 The world-class quality of our research and writing was recognised in the most recent Research Excellence Framework (REF 2014), placing us in the UK Top 10 for research intensity.

-- Our close links with Pontio, the University’s, £40million Arts Centre, local theatres, poetry groups and vibrant student societies – including our Bangor English Drama Society (BEDS) – there are lots of chances for you to get involved.
+- Our close links with Pontio, the University’s Arts and innovation Centre, local theatres, poetry groups and vibrant student societies – including our Bangor English Drama Society (BEDS) – there are lots of chances for you to get involved.

 - Bangor is an inspiring location for creative writing or literary study.